 Is it Time to Take Your Dog to the Vet?

 A dry nose isn’t necessarily a medical emergency, so panic is unnecessary.
 As it turns out, having a cool and wet nose doesn’t always guarantee that your pup is in perfect health.

-If you discover that your pup has a dry nose, it is also essential to evaluate the other symptoms.
+If you discover that your pup has a dry nose, evaluating the other symptoms is essential.

 Excessive Discharge: If your pup produces extra mucus from his nose that is yellow, green, or black, he may be ill – which should not be overlooked.

 Allergic Reaction: If your pup has a severe allergic reaction, his nose may become swollen and flushed.
 Additionally, he will likely be nonstop scratching or rubbing his face.

 - Excessive coughing or sneezing

 - Feeling warmer than usual throughout the body